Saif-Rahman-801/Hotel-Room-Booking-Client/README.md

  + You can create account with your google account
  + You can filter rooms by your desired price
  + You can book your desired room
+ + If the room is booked, Other guests wont be able to book the room.

 # Client side repo
 https://github.com/Porgramming-Hero-web-course/b8a11-client-side-Saif-Rahman-801